djsauble/learn-gpui/book/CHAPTER_01.md

                 window_bounds: Some(WindowBounds::Windowed(bounds)),
                 ..Default::default()
             },
-            // In the view constructor, we create a new instance of our view.
+            // In the view constructor, we initialize our view with some text.
             |_, cx| {
                 cx.new(|_| HelloWorld {
                     text: "Hello, world!".into(),